crosscompute/crosscompute-policies/terms-github.md

 If you have signed up for CrossCompute Enterprise Cloud, the Enterprise Cloud Addendum applies to you, and you agree to its provisions.

 C. Acceptable Use
-Short version: CrossCompute hosts a wide variety of collaborative projects from all over the world, and that collaboration only works when our users are able to work together in good faith.
-While using the service, you must follow the terms of this section, which include some restrictions on content you can post, conduct on the service, and other limitations.
-In short, be excellent to each other.

 Your use of the Website and Service must not violate any applicable laws, including copyright or trademark laws, export control or sanctions laws, or other laws in your jurisdiction.
 You are responsible for making sure that your use of the Service is in compliance with laws and any applicable regulations.

 You agree that you will not under any circumstances violate our Acceptable Use Policies or Community Guidelines.

 D. User-Generated Content
-Short version: You own content you create, but you allow us certain rights to it, so that we can display and share the content you post.
-You still have control over your content, and responsibility for it, and the rights you grant us are limited to those we need to provide the service.
-We have the right to remove content or close Accounts if we need to.

 1. Responsibility for User-Generated Content
 You may create or upload User-Generated Content while using the Service.
 You are solely responsible for the content of, and for any harm resulting from, any User-Generated Content that you post, upload, link to or otherwise make available via the Service, regardless of the form of that Content.
 We are not responsible for any public display or misuse of your User-Generated Content.